Solutions · The 4orm Finance Platform

 3-EntityHoldCo / OpCo / CustodyCo per CIRO

-Onyx serves one bank's balance sheet.
+Kinexys serves one bank's balance sheet.
 4orm Finance is purpose-built as neutral, multi-institution infrastructure for Canada.
-Designed so Tier-1 banks, credit unions, custodians, and issuers can all participate equally on shared rails.
+Designed so Tier-1 banks, credit unions, custodians, and issuers can all participate equally on shared settlement infrastructure.
 No single institution controls it.
 Every participant benefits from network effects.

 Neutral · Multi-Institution · Canadian-Sovereign